Create a Windows Virtual Machine from an ISO

 Step 2: Create Volumes

-to the end of the volume create
+to the volume create

 openstack volume create --image windows-installation-iso --size 10 --bootable windows-installation-volume --insecure

-Provides VirtIO drivers during Windows installation.
+This creates a bootable volume that provides VirtIO drivers during Windows installation.

 openstack volume create --image virtio-driver-iso --size 2 virtio-driver-volume --insecure

-2.3 Create Windows OS Target Volume
+- Create Windows OS Target volume.

 openstack volume create --size 30 --bootable windows-os-target-volume --insecure